UlyssesZh/UlyssesZh.github.io/_posts/2023-12-22-conformal-trajectory.md

 This result is pretty amazing in that it reveals a quite implicit duality between the two potentials, and it looks very symmetric as written.

+This theorem, as I know of, was first introduced in the appendix of V. I. Arnold's book
+*Huygens and Barrow, Newton and Hooke*.
+Part of this article is already covered in the relevant part of the book.

 ## Power-law central-force potentials

 Before I show the proof of it, let me first introduce it by a much more well-known example.